Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Interstellar is more than a wallet, we have designed **a novel secure access layer for web3** managed with a blockchain that register mobile hardware/secure elements/TEEs to protect transaction with a strong multi-factor authentication (based on hardware and software computation privacy scheme i.e garbled circuit).

-Using a blockchain for the management of transactions offers extra security and auditability features and dramatically increase convenience for the user:
+Using a blockchain for the management of multi-chain transactions offers extra security and auditability features and dramatically increase convenience for the user:

 - **Instant Access to Web3 services**, without any wallet set-up.
 - **Trusted beneficiaries/contacts**, with destination public keys stored only on the blockchain nodes.